 More reasons to strengthen the argument for ditching commercial fabric softeners, is that it is way more economical to make your own (you’ll see why later on).
 Then there is the fact that you’ll be reducing your household waste and minimising your impact on the environment.
 The most obvious reason however, is that it is simply not needed, we can go without it!

-Keen to try your hand at some DIY?
+Keen to try DIY?

 It doesn’t get much easier than making your own Fabric Softener.
 It’s about as simple as salt and vinegar.